Tare vs. Dashi: What is the Difference?

-To make miso soup, miso (fermented soybean paste) is dissolved in Dashi, while for Suimono clear soup, the stock is seasoned with Shoyu (soy sauce) and salt.
+To make miso soup, miso (fermented soybean paste) is dissolved in Dashi, while for the Suimono clear soup, we typically season the stock with Shoyu (soy sauce) and salt.

-As I wrote in the previous article, Tare is a thick combined seasoning liquid made by simmering down ingredients such as Shoyu, sake, mirin, and miso.
+As I wrote in the previous post, Tare is a thick combined liquid seasoning made by simmering down ingredients such as Shoyu, sake, mirin, and miso.

-The former two are dipping sauces, while the latter is used during cooking.
+The former two are dipping sauces, whereas the latter is a seasoning sauce used during cooking.

-While Dashi is Japanese soup stock that forms the base of dishes such as miso soup, Suimono, udon, and soba, Tare is a Japanese sauce (typically soy sauce-based) that is used during cooking or by dipping or soaking food in it.
+In conclusion, while Dashi is soup stock that forms the base of Japanese dishes, Tare is a Japanese sauce (typically soy sauce-based) used during cooking or by dipping/soaking food.